 “I’m so sorry!
 I’m really sorry,” Franklin said, scrambling to scoop up the cup and lid from the ground.
 Somebody handed him a handful of paper napkins.
 He dabbed at the coffee on the woman’s coat.

-“What are you doing?!” she said, outraged that a stranger would touch her torso even under those circumstances.
+“What are you doing?!” she said, outraged that a stranger would touch her torso under those circumstances.
 Tears welled in her eyes.

 Franklin realized his double faux pas.
 He wanted to be anyplace but where he stood.
 “Look, I’m running late.
 I’ve got someplace to be and someone to meet,” he said.
-He placed the napkins in her hands and left her for his meeting with Sandy as fast as he could.
+He placed the napkins in her open hands and left her for his meeting with Sandy as fast as he could.
 “I’m sorry!
 I really am.”

 • • •

-The house of the Haberman Theatre boasted a shimmering crystal chandelier, ceiling murals, columns, and statuary; all the trappings of a 1920s movie cathedral.
+The auditorium of the Haberman Theatre boasted a shimmering crystal chandelier, ceiling murals, columns, and statuary; all the trappings of a 1920s movie cathedral.
 A butt sat in every seat along Franklin’s row, except for two seats near the middle.
-He surmised one was for himself, and the other for Sandy Perez.
+He surmised one was for himself, and the other for Sandy Fox.
 Still rattled by the espresso debacle, but relieved to be there before the start of the show, Franklin worked his way past the seated patrons.
 With his bankers box.

 The woman with the coat worked her way down his row, nimbly squeezing past patrons and saying, “excuse me,” along the way.
 Franklin recognized her voice.